YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBCMPBAD
 ------------------

-DBCMPBAD, xxxx yyyy Compression count not maximal
+DBCMPBAD, xxxx Compression count not maximal

 Run Time Warning: This indicates that a database operation failed because block xxxx contains a record at offset yyyy with a compression count that is too low.